ricohapi/auth-swift/Sample/RicohAPIAuthSample/README.md

 # Auth Sample
-* In this sample, you can try Ricoh Auth Client.
+* In this sample, you can try Ricoh Auth Client for Swift.

 ## Using the Sample
 * Clone Ricoh Auth Client for Swift by running the following commands: